lukasjuhas/lj-maintenance-mode/readme.txt

 * **Role Control** - User Role control is available since 2.0
 * **Optional widgets** - Optionally add widgets above and/or below the content
 * **Optional style sheet** - Optionally add a custom style sheet
+* **Optional ability to add code snippet** - Optionally add a code snippet to the page-- for example, Google Analytics tracking code.

 > <strong>Important!
 Users that are using Cache plugins, please read below:</strong><br>
 > <strong>When enabling or disabling Maintenance Mode, don't forget to flush your cache!</strong>